dashjoin/platform/dashjoin-docs/docs/administration.md

 Note that the query must have a single parameter "search" in order to be used this way.
 The platform will run this query by replacing the search parameter with the contents of the search field.

-### Excluding Tables and Databases from Searches
+### Including / Excluding Tables and Databases from Searches

-Besides custom queries, you can also entirely exclude databases and tables from searches using the system configuration page (/table/config/dj-config).
+Besides custom queries, you can also include or exclude tables from searches using the system configuration page (/table/config/dj-config).

 ### Prioritizing Results